4. Complaint outcomes

 Complaint alleging criminal conduct

 Where the complainant alleges criminal conduct (including failure to register or declare a Disclosable Pecuniary Interest, or voting at a council meeting where such an interest exists), this is a matter for the police and cannot be dealt with under the Code of Conduct.
-The monitoring officer will consider whether there is any substance to the complaint and whether it is appropriate to refer to the Police.
+The monitoring officer (MO) will consider whether there is any substance to the complaint and whether it is appropriate to refer to the Police.

 NOTE: Complainants may refer criminal allegations directly to the Police.

 The case is closed and a letter sent to both the complainant and the subject member with an explanation why.
 The subject member has the option to request that the details of the complaint and outcome to be published on the EDDC website.
 If not, details of the complaint will remain confidential.

 Circumstances where no further action may be appropriate:

 - The complaint is the same or substantially the same as a complaint previously dealt with